Bella Hadid Locks Lips With Lil Miquela In A Steamy Calvin Klein Ad

 However, the shadow of another figure soon becomes visible.
 The figure, wearing two side buns, walks towards Bella as dreamy music plays in the background.

 The face of the figure finally emerges — surreally as Lil Miquela.
 Lil Miquela, also known as Miquela Sousa, began as a digital art project and is made from CGI.
-However, despite being fictional, she became a social media influencer.
+Despite being fictional, she became a social media influencer.
 Even her Instagram home page describes her as a 19-year-old “robot.”

 As Michaela, clad in a red Calvin Klein tracksuit, comes forward, Bella turns to face her.
 Bella then tenderly strokes Miquela’s freckled face before kissing her.
-Bella’s narration continues during the make out.
+Bella’s narration continues during the make out session.

 “Creating new dreams you never knew could exist.”